dboddie-canonical-work/disgorged-docs/basic-snapcraft-yaml-example.rst

 .. figure:: https://assets.ubuntu.com/v1/59c290a8-snapd-interfaces.png
    :alt: How an interface uses a plug and a slot

-   How an interface uses a plug and a slot

 Interfaces can be automatically or manually connected.
 Some interfaces will be auto-connected.
 Others may not, especially if they have access to sensitive resources (like network control, for instance).
 Users have the option to manually control interfaces – connect and disconnect them.